nkitamuraQC/nkitamuraQC/README.md

 ## Overview

-We are developing software with the aim of automating first-principles calculations and enabling flexible integration with other computational chemistry tools.
+We are developing softwares with the aim of automating first-principles calculations and enabling flexible integration with other computational chemistry tools.
 Our work spans a wide range of computational materials science and quantum chemistry topics.

 ## Main Projects